Sylvie-C/user_connection_MERN_project/readme.md

 where 27017 is default mongodb local port.
 Your frontend URL depends on your project : frontend default port for Vite is 5173 -> URL http://localhost:5173.

-In your browser, use URL http://localhost:5050/api-docs to access Swagger documentation.